 Is canyoning dangerous?

 Canyoning is an adventure sport, and with any adventure sport it can be taken into the realms of an extreme sport.
-Canyoning like any adventure sport has its risks and if you are not skilled or knowledgeable about your environment and the risks it can become higher.
-Just like many adventurous sports before you undertake the challenge you should make sure you have the correct equipment and skills, this can be sought after by going with an accredited canyoning provider.
+Canyoning like any adventure sport has its risks.
+If you are not skilled or knowledgeable about your environment, the risks can become higher.
+Just like many adventurous sports before you undertake the challenge you should make sure you have the correct equipment and skills.
+This can be obtained by going with an accredited canyoning provider.
 Here you will be accompanied by an experienced Instructor and given all the appropriate equipment to stay safe and comfortable on your trip.
-By using an ICOpro (International Canyoning Organisation for Professionals) accredited centre you can be assured your instructor, equipment and canyon is at the highest possible standard.
+By using an ICOpro (International Canyoning Organisation for Professionals) accredited center you can be assured your instructor, equipment and canyon is at the highest possible standard.

 The flow of water and water level in the canyon can be subject to change.
 Sometimes this can happen very quickly and can pose a risk to canyoning.
 It’s always important to check the weather at least 3 days prior to your canyoning trip and during your descent.
 By going with an accredited provider this will be done for you.
 When the canyon has lots of water in it, it can become more fun and pose more challenges, but with too much water it can become dangerous.
 Always seek advice from local canyoning guides, instructors and companies before you go.